DevStack06/MERN-Web-App/README.md

 2.Start the server by using below code

 > $ npm run dev

+3>It will launch the server on the [http://localhost:5000](http://localhost:5000) this url.

 _Note -: Make sure you are inside the backend directory_